eta-sys/MySerial-TCP-UDP/README.md

    To repeat an already send message, select appropriated TextBox to desired channel then use Up and Down Arrows to find it and press 'ENTER'.

-Right clicking on channel's text box you have options to send a as whole file or row-by-row.
+Right clicking on channel's text box you have options to send a file at once or row-by-row.
 The last one means that after sending a row the program will wait any responce from device to send the next row of the file.
 This is very useful when sending a sequence of AT commands to initialise a device.
 You can put them in a text file.

       for example, AT commands to initialize a GSM module like SIM800 AT